Transfers & Visiting Students

 Law Journal Write-on Competition

 Transfer applicants are eligible to compete in the law journal write-on competition.
-Interested students should request information regarding this process from Christine Holst, Acting Student Services Program Manager, by the end of April.
+Interested students should request information regarding this process from Christine Holst, Student Services Program Manager, by the end of April.
 Students will most likely have to submit their writing sample prior to learning their admissions decision.

 Please note that admissions decisions and journal selection decisions are made independently from each other.